woosukj89/docxearch/README.md

 # Docxearch
 Official name has changed a bit from original 'docsearch'.
 A bit of a word play with the fact that this application only searches through .docx file extensions.

 Docxearch is a search tool to search for words within Word (docx) files.
 It looks for terms occurring within the same paragraph.
-It also has an option to search for words separately, meaning each word separated by whitespace is found within a paragraph.
+It also has an option to search for words separately, meaning each word (separated by whitespace) is searched within a paragraph.

 ## Version Update
+### Version 2.4
+Removed the previous feature and replaced with 'Duplicate' functionality which opens a new window while copying the search results.
+This way, you can create multiple running windows based on different results.
 ### Version 2.3
 Added a feature to display last searched set of results upon rerun.
 This is to maintain history of results and also allow nested search by opening multiple windows.